 Despite, and in some measure because of, his track record, Sharpton's stock as a public figure has risen rapidly over the years - talk about "defining deviance down!"
 As a Democrat, he ran for U.S. senator from New York in 1992 and 1994, New York City mayor in 1997 (he very nearly forced a primary runoff in that one), and president of the United States in 2004.
 But it's as a media figure in which he has taken central stage.
 For the last several years he has hosted a popular syndicated daily radio talk show out of his Harlem headquarters, and beginning last August, has served as six o'clock news anchorman on MSNBC-TV.
 His National Action Network conferences in recent years have featured such luminaries as Bill Cosby, Mariah Carey, Martin Luther King III, Magic Johnson, Judge Greg Mathis, various Obama cabinet secretaries, and last year, the ultimate guest, President Obama himself (Obama earlier had spoken at NAN's 2007 conference while as a U.S. senator from Illinois).
 Sharpton also has reached across the aisle to build friendships with such figures on the Right as former House Speaker Newt Gingrich, television host Bill O'Reilly and former Republican National Chairman Michael Steele.
 Major print media, including Newsweek and the Wall Street Journal, in 2010 ran accounts revealing how Al Sharpton in recent years supposedly has renounced extremism and histrionics in favor of pragmatism, common sense and empathy.
 The upshot of this successful image makeover is that Sharpton, now 57, almost without question has become the most influential black civil rights leader in America, even more so than his one-time mentor, Jesse Jackson.

 That brings us to the issue of the sponsors.
-According to National Action Network, sponsorship requires a minimum contribution of $5,000, though a donation can be as much as $100,000.
-Corporate donors this time included familiar names such as American Honda, Coca-Cola, Ford Motor Company, Home Depot, McDonald's and Wal-Mart, plus recent arrivals such as Facebook and Mars Inc. Organized labor also made its presence known in the form of the National Education Association, the International Association of Machinists, the New York-based Service Employees International Union (SEIU) Locals 1199 and 32BJ, and the United Federation of Teachers, which is New York City's American Federation of Teachers affiliate.
+According to National Action Network, sponsorship requires a minimum contribution of $5,000, though donations can run as high as $100,000.
+Corporations this time around included repeat donors such as American Honda, Coca-Cola, Ford Motor Company, Home Depot, McDonald's and Wal-Mart.
+Yet they also included newcomers such as Facebook and Mars Inc. Organized labor also made its presence known in the form of the National Education Association, the International Association of Machinists, the New York-based Service Employees International Union (SEIU) Locals 1199 and 32BJ, and the United Federation of Teachers, which is New York City's American Federation of Teachers affiliate.
 The following is a list, in alphabetical order, of all 42 sponsors:

 All the Way Foundation, Dennis & Karen Mehiel